veigaribo/qveen/README.md

 case, it will function as a prefix, and the remainder of the path must be provided as a flag when invoking the tool.

-The prompt key allows for values to be interactively provided and is expected to contain an array of tables with the following keys:
+The `prompts` key allows for values to be interactively provided and is expected to contain an array of tables with the following keys:

 - `kind`: Determines the type of prompt to present.
 Allowed values are